25 Stocks Moving In Wednesday’s Pre-Market Session

 Losers

-- Aptevo Therapeutics Inc (NASDAQ: APVO) fell 5.5 percent to $2.05 in pre-market trading after rising 2.84 percent on Tuesday.
+- Marinus Pharmaceuticals Inc (NASDAQ: MRNS) fell 5.5 percent to $3.60 in pre-market trading after dropping 8.19 percent on Tuesday.

+- Amicus Therapeutics, Inc. (NASDAQ: FOLD) shares fell 5.1 percent to $12.60 in pre-market trading after the company disclosed that its Phase 3 study for SD-101 in epidermolysis bullosa did not meet primary endpoints.

-- Planet Payment Inc (NASDAQ: PLPM) shares fell 3.7 percent to $3.92 in pre-market trading after gaining 1.24 percent on Tuesday.
+- Inovalon Holdings Inc (NASDAQ: INOV) shares fell 5 percent to $16.25 in pre-market trading after surging 16.72 percent on Tuesday.

+- Western Digital Corp (NASDAQ: WDC) fell 3.7 percent to $85.51 in pre-market trading.
+Western Digital said that it is surprising that Toshiba continues to pursue transaction with Bain-SK Hynix consortium without SanDisk's consent.

-- Ultra Clean Holdings Inc (NASDAQ: UCTT) fell 2.3 percent to $22.25 in pre-market trading after dropping 3.07 percent on Tuesday.
+- MannKind Corporation (NASDAQ: MNKD) fell 3.6 percent to $2.15 in pre-market trading after surging 9.31 percent on Tuesday.

-- Nomad Foods Limited (NYSE: NOMD) fell 2 percent to $14.65 in pre-market trading.
-Nomad Foods announced a 33.33 million share offering by Pershing Square.

 Posted-In: #PreMarket Gainers LosersNews Movers & Shakers Pre-Market Outlook Markets Movers